 What’s Important to an RC Drilling Program

-While there are a numerous factors to be considered when looking at the type of drilling method for an exploration program, ultimately it’s the quality of the samples that is the most important.
+While there are numerous factors to be considered when looking at the type of drilling method for an exploration drilling program, ultimately it’s the quality of the samples that is the most important.

 Geologists must have confidence in the accuracy of the sample and way that up against the time and cost involved.
 When that is done it’s easy to see why RC Drilling with its recent technical advances has become the preferred method for exploration drilling.